Maskot / Getty Images

 Citi Secured Mastercard: Best for simplicity

 Why we picked it: If all else fails, something simple and straightforward like the Citi® Secured Mastercard® might do the trick.
-For your deposit, you can start with $200 to $2,500, with your credit limit being equal to your deposit.
-There’s no annual fee, and the regular APR is reasonable at 25.49% variable.
-After 18 months of on-time payments, you may upgrade to an unsecured credit card.
+For your deposit, you can start with $200 to $2,500 and be offered an equivalent credit limit.
+There’s no annual fee, and after 18 months of on-time payments, you may upgrade to an unsecured credit card.

 Pros